- Aims & Objective

 Lok Adalats under the Legal Services Authorities Act, 1987 have been introduced to reduce the burden on judiciary by taking initiative involving small causes and smaller crimes cases like insurance, motor vehicles, labor and industrial disputes, etc.

-The students of the Legal Aid Center also participated in a Disability Certificate Drive conducted by the Pune District Legal Aid Authority.
+The students of the Legal Aid Centre also participated in a Disability Certificate Drive conducted by the Pune District Legal Aid Authority.

 This Drive was intended to award disability certificates to persons who were rendered disabled had to file for insurance claims.
 This was done under the vigilance of Hon’ble Principle District Judge of Pune District Court Shri S.M.
 Modak, Member Secretary Pune District Legal Aid Authority Shri S. R. Anturkar and Adv.
 Ganu.
 A team of expert doctors from Sancheti Hospital and Sasoon Hospital were present.
 Nearly 500 certificates were distributed in this Drive.